AMWA-TV/is-05/docs/Overview.md

 IS-05 is intended to be used in conjunction with an [IS-04 NMOS Discovery & Registration](https://specs.amwa.tv/is-04) deployment; however it has been written in such a way to provide useful functionality even in the absence of such a system.

-The terms 'Node', 'Device', 'Sender' and 'Receiver' are used extensively in this documenation set.
-The [NMOS Technical Overview](https://specs.amwa.tv/nmos/main/docs/2.0._Technical_Overview.html) provides an outline of these terms, and IS-04 provides corresponding schema definitions.
+The terms 'Node', 'Device', 'Sender' and 'Receiver' are used extensively in this documentation set.
+The [NMOS Technical Overview](https://specs.amwa.tv/nmos/main/docs/2.0._Technical_Overview.html) and the [NMOS Glossary][Glossary] define these and other common terms that have specific meanings in NMOS.

 ## Use of Normative Language